ghowland/Dasonic/README.md

-# DaSoNiC - DSNC - Database Schema Naming Convention
+# Database Schema Naming Convention - DSNC - DaSoNiC - Dasonic

-###Spec Version: 0000
+### Spec Version: 0000

 - Can version this Spec, so that as changes are made, the exact version of the spec can be specified so that there is clarity of intention.